 Having the furnace inspected is recommended and one of the most important things you can do.
 It can help you to notice a sign of an issue before it turns into a problem that is much worse.
 Noticing an issue at the first sign can help you to save time, money, and stress in the long run.
 It will also help decrease the chance of an unexpected breakdown when you least expect it.

 Having the furnace inspected also helps to locate any issues such as a carbon monoxide leak.
 When the heat exchanger in your furnace becomes cracked, gases like carbon monoxide can escape into your home.
 Carbon monoxide is colorless, odorless, and potentially deadly.
 For your family’s safety, it’s important to inspect your furnace regularly to prevent carbon monoxide poisoning.
-It’s also wise to install a carbon monoxide detector outside of each bedroom to protect and alert family members.
+You should also install a carbon monoxide detector outside of each bedroom of your home.
+Doing so will help alert you and your family to any sign of a leak or issue in your home.
 If you are not sure about a detector, make sure to ask us, and we can advise you how many to purchase and where to place them.

 Also, the inspection can help inspect the furnace’s internal parts wear out over time, which could cause it to stop working.
 We can inspect the furnace and replace any parts that may have worn are increasing their chance of failing.
 If you notice an issue with the furnace, make sure to contact us as soon as possible so we can inspect and repair it for you.
 This can help you to have a warm and comfortable home this winter for you and your family.

 Furnace efficiency is something that everyone should be aware of.
 In order to improve the efficiency of your furnace now, taking a few simple steps will help reduce the chance of an unexpected breakdown later.
 Make sure to contact us so we can come and inspect the furnace and system for you.
 If you have a forced-air system, then you can improve its performance by making sure the filter in the furnace isn’t clogged.
-How often you need to change the filter will depend on your individual home and system.
-Check it every month or two until you have a sense of the right routine.
-We can also advise you on what the schedule should be for your heating system.
+You will want to check the filter regularly and change it when needed.

 Another way to improve the furnace efficiency is to have a programmable thermostat.
 This is beneficial because you can program the heat to come on when you actually need it, you will not waste money heating an empty house.
 There are some thermostats that you can control remotely through your smart phone or computer.
 A thermostat only turns a heater on or off.
 Contrary to popular belief, turning the temperature way up will not make the house heat up any faster.

 Ceiling fans can also improve the efficiency of your furnace.
-To distribute heat throughout the room, find the small switch on the main body of the fan that reverses the fan’s direction.
+To make sure that it distributes heat throughout the room, turn the rotation of the fan so it will reverse the fan’s direction.
 When you do not feel a breeze, that means the fan is blowing air upward, circulating air without cooling the room.
 Hot air that is trapped at the ceiling will be forced down along the walls.

 Remember to visual check the ductwork in your home.
 You can increase the efficiency of the system by sealing all the joints to permanently keep the ducts from leaking hot air.
 If you are not sure if the ductwork has a leak in it, we can inspect it for you.
 Noticing an issue at the first sign can help you to save time, money, and stress in the long run.
 By having the system regularly inspected by us, the furnace efficiency can increase for your home.